 First, it’s important to take a quick look at the three main muscle groups in your arms.

 Biceps – This is the classic “show-off” muscle.
 With that said, there’s a lot of misinformation out there about how much pull your biceps have in helping you get bigger arms.
 You don’t want to be the person who only does biceps exercises in an effort to get larger arms.
 Your bicep is about the size of a baseball.

 Triceps – If you want bigger arms, it’s time to start focusing on your triceps.
-As shocking as it might sound, your triceps make up for 75% of the muscles in your upper arm.
+As shocking as it might sound, your triceps are about three times larger than your bicep.
 Considering that, you’ll want to spend serious time and effort training this part of your arms to see fast muscle gains.